Judith's Jottings » Blog Home Page

 If you are a regular reader you will know I work holistically.
 There is little point in me helping clients with practical decluttering if they are just going to revert back once the session has ended.
 All my various services incorporate looking at your "head clutter" for this very reason.

-Right now I'm promoting my 28 Day Declutter Toolkit which I encourage you to take a look at here.
-Otherwise, please contact me and we can arrange a chat to work out what would be best for you.
+Please contact me and we can arrange a chat to work out what would be best for you.
 Then you really can aspire to a clutter-free home and know you deserve it!